carolinem15/README-generator/README.md

-# README generator
+# README Generator
 [![MIT license](https://img.shields.io/badge/License-MIT-blue.svg)](https://lbesson.mit-license.org/)
 ## Description
-This is a README generator using Node.js
+This is a README generator using Node.js, Inquirer.js, and Fs (File System).
+This README is designed to help ease the process of writing READMEs for projects.
+It even gets generated right into the directory you are currently in!
+While constructing this project, I was able to get to practice coding in ES6 by using things like template literals and arrow functions.
+I was also able to familiarize myself with Inquirer.js, Fs, and Markdown.
 ## Table of Contents
 1. [Installation] (#installation)
 2. [Usage] (#usage)